 The performance begins with a flight to New York; he is picked by a hospital ambulance from the airport and brought directly to a specific room at the Rene Block Gallery.
 Who knows what a wild coyote would do to a human being when the two are locked up in a room?
-This did not seem to bother Beuys who spent eight straight hours each day for three consecutive days locked up with this wild animal in the room.
+This did not seem to bother Beuys, who spent eight straight hours each day for three consecutive days locked up with this wild animal in the room.
 The only other items in the room were a straw pile and a blanket made from felt.
 Instead of just sitting there and waiting for events to unfold, Beuys began to perform some symbolic gestures.
 It appears like he was striking at a triangle then throwing his gloves towards the direction of the coyote.
-By the time the three days were over, the coyote having built up its level of tolerance for the artist allows him a hug.
-The transport routine would be repeated again – back to the ambulance and without stepping outside.
+By the time the three days were over, the coyote, having built up its tolerance level for the artist, allows him a hug.
+The transport routine would be repeated – back to the ambulance and without stepping outside.

 I like America and America likes me remains a timeless and daring performance by controversial artist Beuys.
 He deemed interpretations of any works as “inartistic” and refused to interpret his own works.